Men’s Club World Ranking

 The Men’s Club World Ranking, also known as the FIFA Club World Rankings List, is an official system used to evaluate the performance of International Clubs from across the globe.
 Following the conclusion of the Champions League, all competitions over a rolling 12-month period.
 It is the outcome of all major international tournaments, including domestic league and continental matches.

-FIFA does not publish a regular “FIFA Club World Ranking” in the same way it does for national teams.
-As of 2025, the 2025 FIFA Club World Cup was held in the United States from June 14 to July 13, featuring top clubs from the six continental confederations in a 32-team tournament.
+In 2025, the 2025 FIFA Club World Cup was held in the United States from June 14 to July 13, featuring top clubs from the six continental confederations in a 32-team tournament.
+The final was held on July 13, 2025, between Chelsea and Paris Saint‑Germain at MetLife Stadium, East Rutherford, New Jersey.

 Chelsea emerged as champions, defeating PSG with a convincing 3–0 scoreline.
-This victory secured Chelsea their second FIFA Club World Cup title and the first under the new expanded format
+This victory secured Chelsea their second FIFA Club World Cup title and the first under the new expanded format.

 In addition, several major international tournaments are scheduled for later in 2025, which will further influence the Club World rankings and shape the global football landscape.